VoodooTeam/APPS-ad-tools-android/README.md

     * see https://developers.applovin.com/en/android/ad-formats/native-ads#manual
     * see `layout_feed_ad_item` layout
 * Add the dependency for each network in your app module (not in the `ads` module, cf above)
+    * Check https://developers.applovin.com/en/android/preparing-mediated-networks to see if you need additional steps beside adding the dependency
     * Note: by calling `AppLovinSdk.getInstance(context.applicationContext).showMediationDebugger()`
       you can launch the mediation debugger and check that every integration is working properly ( and enable test mode to test a specific network,